 Trulicity lowers blood glucose by the following mechanisms:

 Glucagon-like peptide (GLP) and Gastric inhibitory peptide (GIP) are the two important incretin hormones.
-Trulicity (Dulaglutide) is a GLP-1 analog, unlike Tirzepatide (Mounjaro) which is a dual GLP/GIP analog.
+Trulicity (Dulaglutide) is a GLP-1 analog, unlike Tirzepatide (Mounjaro), which is a dual GLP/GIP analog.

 Trulicity acts on incretin receptors and causes the release of insulin in a glucose-dependent manner.

-When the plasma glucose levels are elevated, the release of insulin from the beta-cells of the pancreas is stimulated and insulin is released.
+When the plasma glucose levels are elevated, the release of insulin from the beta-cells of the pancreas is stimulated, and insulin is released.

 Trulicity or Dulaglutide also inhibits the release of glucagon when the plasma glucose levels are high.

 Dulaglutide or Trulicity inhibits gastric motility.
 This causes a slow release of gastric contents into the intestine to be absorbed.
-Hence, Trulicity improves post-meal rise in blood glucose.
+Hence, Trulicity improves the post-meal rise in blood glucose.

 Trulicity improves Beta-Cell function and reduces insulin resistance.
 The effect on insulin resistance is lower compared to metformin [Ref].